About the EyUp! community lottery

 Will I be taxed on the winnings?

-Staff will not be taxed on any prize money.
-Prize money is received by cheque and is not paid into your monthly salary.
+You will not be taxed on any prize money.

 What are my chances of winning?

-The chances of winning depend on the number of tickets sold, but if estimates are correct then approximately 1 in 370 for each ticket v 1 in 30,000,000 for national lottery.
+The chances of winning depend on the number of tickets sold.
+Current estimates are that approximately 1 in 370 will win a prize as opposed to 1 in 30,000,000 for national lottery.

 When do the draws take place?

-Each monthly draw will be held in the first week after pay day.
+Each monthly draw will be held in the first week of the month.

 Who makes the draw?

-A representative, or representatives, of the Charity Committee will undertake each draw with an additional independent witness.
+A representative, or representatives, of the charity will undertake each draw with an additional independent witness.

 How is the draw made?

-At each draw, the appropriate number of winning numbers will be drawn and allocated as the prizes available in order of prize value.
+At each draw, the appropriate number of winning numbers will be drawn and allocated in order of prize value.

 What if a prize isn’t claimed?